 Penang is known for being a foodie haven and my to-eat list was longer than I knew we had time to eat.
-I’m not sure if I was hungry the entire weekend we were in Penang.
+I’m not sure if I was hungry during any of my visits to Penang.
 We were constantly eating so I was constantly happy.

 There is an amazing and unique blend of cultures in Penang and the food is heavily influenced by Malay, Chinese, and Indian culture and cuisine.